nandocl/basicTSnode/README.md

-A minimal starter template for a Typescript node.js project
+A minimal starter template for a Typescript node.js project.

 Libs:
 - @types/node